dujanhung/json-validator/doc.md

 hex_flag()
 ```

-restricts `string` to be HEX color with specified HEX flags.
+restricts `string` to be HEX code with specified HEX flags.

 only available for `string` .

 - `tag` : include tag symbol ( `#` ).
 - `no_alpha` : rejects alpha value.

+>[!NOTE]
+>HEX codes should be lowercase.

 ___